As an Amazon Associate I earn from qualifying purchases.

 Something Like Love by Beverly Jenkins

 Beverly Jenkins is a historical romance writer who writes in a particular niche about early 19th century African-American life.
 (You may have seen me write about her in my Black Historical Fiction Authors article.)
-She chose this purposefully because she feels it is a period of African-American history that is overlooked.
+Jenkins focuses on this era specifically because society so often overlooks this vital chapter of African-American history.

-She was voted on of the Top 50 Favorite African-American writers of the 20th century by the African American Literature Book Club.
+The African American Literature Book Club voted Jenkins to their Top 50 Favorite African-American writers of the 20th century.
 She also won the Nora Roberts Lifetime Achievement Award as well as many others.

 In Something Like Love, Jenkins tells a story about the potential for change.
 Can someone change, or are they predestined to remain as they are?

 Desperate to escape an arranged marriage, Olivia Sterling flees Chicago and heads west.
-She dreams of setting up her own seamstress shop in Henry Adams, a small all Black town in Kansas.
-But her plans are derailed when her train is robbed by Neil July and his notorious band of outlaws.
+She dreams of setting up her own seamstress shop in Henry Adams, a small all-Black town in Kansas.
+However, her plans are derailed when her train is robbed by Neil July and his notorious band of outlaws.

 Neil is enchanted by the headstrong and lovely Olivia.
 No woman has ever set his blood on fire before, and he suspects no other woman ever will.
 When they meet again, Olivia is the town’s newly elected mayor and Neil is still the wanted outlaw.
 With bounty hunters on his trail, he would be wise not to linger, yet he can’t seem to leave her.
 Will Neil be able to convince Olivia to ride off into the sunset with him?
 Or will he finally lay down his guns for love?